FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Download BepInEx 5.4.21 (do not download BepInEx 6, as the mod might not work) and choose either x64 or x86 based on your CPU's architecture: https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21

+If you don't know your CPU's architecture, I recommend downloading the x64 version because it's the standard archetecture for most chips form Intel and AMD right now.

-Extract all contents of BepInEx_x--_5.4.21.0.zip to C:\Program Files (x86)\Steam\steamapps\common\Garfield Kart - Furious Racing
+Extract the four contents in BepInEx_x--_5.4.21.0.zip (winhttp, doorstop_config, BepInEx folder, etc.) to C:\Program Files (x86)\Steam\steamapps\common\Garfield Kart - Furious Racing

-Move the Fargield mod's plugins folder to "Garfield Kart - Furious Racing\BepInEx"
+Move the plugins folder in GKFR.Fargield.Mod.by.ElectricYoshi to to C:\Program Files (x86)\Steam\steamapps\common\Garfield Kart - Furious Racing\BepInEx

-Go to "Garfield Kart - Furious Racing\Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'
+In the same Garfield Kart game directory where you moved the plugins folder, go to "Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'

 Move the 'localization' file in "GKFR.Fargield.Mod.by.ElectricYoshi" to the same Windows folder in the previous step